awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts-worker.md

 Amazon CloudWatch is used for alarms and health monitoring\.
 For more information, go to [Basic Health Reporting](using-features.healthstatus.md)\.

-For details about how the worker environment tier works, see [AWS Elastic Beanstalk Worker Environments](using-features-managing-env-tiers.md)\.
+For details about how the worker environment tier works, see [Elastic Beanstalk Worker Environments](using-features-managing-env-tiers.md)\.